Guadalcanal Solomon Islands Travel Guide

 The Solomon Islands observes numerous public holidays.
 Plan ahead for transport and food during these times.

-It is wise to plan for in advance transport and food, especially around public holidays or during the wet season, as services might be limited or closed.
+It is wise to plan ahead for transport and food, especially around public holidays or during the wet season, as services may be limited or closed.

 Visitors can navigate local interactions.

 A handshake is common.
-A warm smile has an impact.
+A warm smile makes a difference.

 Modest and conservative dress is generally best for all settings, especially for ladies.